-The underwriters have the option to purchase up to additional shares of common stock from us at the public offering price less the underwriting discount within 30 days from the date of this prospectus.
+The underwriters have the option to purchase up to additional shares of common stock from us at the initial public offering price less the underwriting discount.

-The underwriters expect to deliver the shares of common stock to purchasers on or about , 2018 through the book-entry facilities of The Depository Trust Company.
+The underwriters expect to deliver the shares of common stock to purchasers on or about , 2017 through the book-entry facilities of The Depository Trust Company.